function61/holepunch-server/README.md

 holepunch-server
 ================

-Don't you just hate when you want to connect to an IoT device behind a mobile connection to the internet, and you notice you are behind a [carrier-grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), and the ISP tries to persuade you to upgrade to a more expensive plan just to have a public IP?
+Don't you just hate when you want to connect an IoT device behind a mobile connection to the internet, and you notice you are behind a [carrier-grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), and the ISP tries to persuade you to upgrade to a more expensive plan just to have a public IP?